 So how do you know when it’s appropriate to try to leverage some outside help to solve a problem?

-Below are three scenarios when hiring a consultant is probably a good idea.
+Below are three scenarios in which hiring a consultant is probably a good idea.

 Scenario 1: You Need a Fresh Take on an Old Problem